-Any Concerns should be reported as soon as shall be practicable to the President or the head of the Employment Committee of the Board of Directors (the "Compliance Officer").
-Any questions with regard to the scope, interpretation or operation of this Whistleblower Policy should also be directed to the Compliance Officer.
+Any Concerns should be reported as soon as shall be practicable to the President, the head of the audit committee, the head of the employment committee or the head of the governance committee of the Board of Directors (each, a "Compliance Officer").
+Any questions with regard to the scope, interpretation or operation of this Whistleblower Policy should also be directed to a Compliance Officer.